Peekaey/ListenR/README.md

 Built this cuz I couldn't get SignalR testing to work in Postman/Yaak/Bruno.

-Currently very bare bones.
-Will add more to this as I need or feel free to submit a pull request
+Currently very bare bones, will add more to this as I need.
+Feel free to submit a pull request or fork for your own use